salavala/CosmosDBForMultitenantApplications/README.md

 ## Challenge-3: Design Cosmos DB Accounts to serve small, medium and large customers

-Review the reservation data for Car and Hotel industries.
+Review the reservation data for Car and Hotel industries:

 <img src="./images/MulittenantCosmosDB_DataModel_Architecture.jpg" alt="Application Data Model Architecture" Width="600">

 **TenantId**: Application has assigned a unique 'tenantId'' for each business entity.